Budget Pacing in Repeated Auctions: Regret and Efficiency without Convergence: Individual Guarantee: Vanishing Regret for MBB Auctions

-We argue that these assumptions are mild in the context of advertising auctions.
+\begin{remark} We argue that these assumptions are mild in the context of advertising auctions.
 Indeed, the variation in impression types, click rate estimates, etc., and possibly also the randomness in the auction and/or the bidding algorithms would likely introduce some smoothness into the expected payment $Z_t(\cdot)$, and ensure that the maximum allowable bid would result in a non-trivial payment.
-In fact, one could eliminate the need for Assumptions~\ref{assumption:regularity2} and~\ref{assumption:boundedMBB} by adding a small amount of noise to the auction allocation rule, such as by perturbing bids slightly, and/or a small but positive reserve price, at the cost of a similarly small loss of welfare.
+In fact, one could eliminate the need for these assumptions by adding a small amount of noise to the auction allocation rule, such as by perturbing bids slightly, and/or a small but positive reserve price, at the cost of a similarly small loss of welfare.
+Alternatively, the assumptions hold when all agents use bounded pacing multipliers, the joint value profile distribution is sufficiently smooth (for \cref{assn:regularity2}), \footnote{If the pricing rule is nondecreasing in the agent's bid given the other bids (which is the typical case), \cref{assn:regularity2} holds (for some $\lambda>0$) the agent's conditional valuation given the other bids almost surely admits a density that is bounded pointwise by some absolute constant $\sigma>0$.
+More generally, \cref{assn:regularity2} holds for any bounded pricing rule if the joint valuation distribution has a Lipschitz density, since then the induced density on joint bids is nicely behaved as a function of the agent's multiplier.} and with probability at least $\eps'>0$, agent $k$ has the highest value while some other agent bids at least $\delta'>0$ (for \cref{assn:boundedMBB}). \end{remark}